Learn about math wheels!

 1) Each group received a different sheet with a problem “situation” and 3-4 questions about that situation.

-• I have five different sheets so we can do the math problem solving on several different days with the same concepts, if needed and if time allows.
+• I have five different sheets so we can do the math problem solving on several different days.

 2) Each group read their problem situation and each of the questions together.